bolibrice-dev/vpath/README.md

 For convenience, if one is running WSL, a .vscode folder is also provided making it possible to run and debug this project right from Visual Studio Code

-Note: the binary data is currently not JPEG
+Note: the binary data is currently not JPEG, just a bunch of bytes to demonstrate that the core logic works.

 Testing code will be added soon :-)